seabro917/2019-2020-Edinburgh-DSP/README.md

 </p>

 ## Assignment 2
-This assignmen is about designing encoder and decoder for digital image compression and reconstruction.
+This assignment is about designing encoder and decoder for digital image compression and reconstruction.
-### Basic pixel based source coder - Encoding the pixel
+### Basic pixel-based source coder - Encoding the pixel
-Directly quantizing, encoding (using Huffman scheme) and transmitting the value of each pixel, without any other modifications.
-Information about the original image, such as image size etc is stored in the header and transmitted together for receiver side reconstruction purpose.
+Directly quantizing, encoding (using the Huffman scheme) and transmitting the value of each pixel, without any other modifications.
+Information about the original image, such as image size, etc is stored in the header and transmitted together for receiver side reconstruction purpose.
 ### Mean and difference source coder - Encoding the "difference"
 Apply a mean filer (sliding window) to each block of the original image, substract the calculated mean from each pixel value within this block.
-Instead of transmitting the value of each pixel, we transmit the difference between pixel value and calculated mean.
+Instead of transmitting the value of each pixel, we transmit the difference between pixel value and the calculated mean.
 Again, Huffman encoding is also applied before transmitting.
 Calculated mean for each block is also stored in the header for later reconstruction purpose.
 ### JPEG lite source coder - Encoding the DCT coefficients of the "difference"
-After calculating the "difference image" as shown above, here we apply the DCT ([discrete consine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform)) to the difference image, and encoding the resulting DCT coefficients with Huffman coding.
+After calculating the "difference image" as shown above, here we apply the DCT ([discrete cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform)) to the difference image, and encoding the resulting DCT coefficients with Huffman coding.
 ### Result
 <p align="center">
 <img src = "https://github.com/seabro917/2019-2020-Edinburgh-DSP/blob/main/comparison.png" width = "820"/>
 </p>
 <p align="center">
- <sub>Fig. 7: (a): Original image. (b): Reconstructed image by pixel based method. (c): Reconstructed image by mean and difference image. (d): Reconstructed image by mean image and DCT of difference image.</sub>
+ <sub>Fig. 7: (a): Original image. (b): Reconstructed image by pixel-based method. (c): Reconstructed image by mean and difference image. (d): Reconstructed image by mean image and DCT of difference image.</sub>
 </p>